UniMath/agda-unimath/src/metric-spaces/metric-spaces-WIP.lagda.md

   is-set-type-Metric-Space-WIP : is-set (type-Metric-Space-WIP A) is-set-type-Metric-Space-WIP =
-    is-set-type-is-extensional-Premetric-Space-WIP
+    is-set-type-is-extensional-Pseudometric-Space-WIP
-      ( premetric-Metric-Space-WIP A)
+      ( pseudometric-Metric-Space-WIP A)
-      ( is-extensional-premetric-Metric-Space-WIP A)
+      ( is-extensional-pseudometric-Metric-Space-WIP A)

   set-Metric-Space-WIP : Set l1
   set-Metric-Space-WIP =